Think Lovely Thoughts: In the characters' past

 Pan and the shadow then arrive at Skull Rock, where the shadow tells Pan that the island was created when Pan decided to stay, and the hourglass shows how much time he has before he stops being young and dies.
 In doing so, the shadow tells Pan that he broke the rules by staying because Neverland is a place for children to visit in their dreams.
+Pan counters that rules can be broken and vows to find a way to stay young forever.

 In Neverland

 As Emma Swan, Neal, Hook, David, Tinker Bell, and Mary Margaret walk through the forest towards Pan’s camp, Emma confronts Mary Margaret about staying behind with David, which made Emma concerned that she will once again be separated from her family.
 As Regina and Gold emerged from another location, the reunion does not go smoothly as Neal tells everyone involved that Gold was planning to kill Henry because of a prophecy.
 They all draw their weapons on him, but Gold proves his legitimacy by handing over Pandora’s Box to earn their trust, and tells Neal he has no idea who he’s up against as Gold explains to Neal that Pan was responsible for his father Malcolm's demise.
 Despite this, Neal made sure that Gold does not use magic and Gold agrees to it.
 Meanwhile, Hook and Emma discuss Neal’s fate and the future of David when Gold says he may know a cure, as he remembered the elixir that saved him back at Storybrooke.
 As they finally reach Pan’s camp, the party come up with a plan to keep The Lost Boys at bay, so Regina waves her hand and causes a sleeping spell and the Boys doze off.
 They then hear Wendy and Emma see her in cage, and Neal breaks her free.
-She’s startled to see Neal, who she knew as Baelfire, now grown up.
+She’s startled to see Neal, whom she knew as Baelfire, now grown up.
 She explains that she went back to Neverland to save him, because she remembered Neal telling her that his parents were dead, to which a stunned Gold replied “You told them that?”
 But Bae says that it was better than saying his father abandoned him.
 At first, Wendy lies to the rescuers about where Pan is, but Gold recognizes she’s lying and she comes clean, and admits that Pan really wants the heart of the truest believer so he can be immortal, which is actually Henry's heart.
 It’s a trade, she says, because once Pan has the heart, Henry will die.
 Neal promises he will save her brothers and Regina tells Wendy that John and Michael are safe in Storybrooke.
 They make a plan to rescue Henry, and send David to Dead Man’s Peak to get water to make a cure.
 Emma then tells everyone involved that they will all return home once they rescue Henry.
 So Emma, Regina, Gold, and Neal race off to Skull Rock.